pandrey-fr/metoo/README.md

 December 25th, 2017 by Brett Turner (initial source [here](https://data.world/balexturner/390-000-metoo-tweets)).

+#### Results-production pipepline

+To run a basic results-production pipeline, simply download a copy of the code and of the dataset, then edit the `pipepline.py` file to set up the constants appropriately (lines 13 to 15) and run `python3 pipepline.py`.

+This will build graphs set, output .gexf files of the final network states for exploitation with Gephi, output visualizations of the network's evolution (including a video file if the `cv2` package is installed) and finally dump to a .pickle file the graphs built and metrics computed to help characterize them and their evolution.

 #### Organization of the implemented tools

 The code is structured in classes that all aim at a specific part of the